-It wasn’t until I started my new garden that I looked at growing Agaves.
+It wasn’t until I started my new garden that I looked at growing agaves.
 After I finished landscaping my front garden I decided I only wanted to fill it with plants that could survive only on rainfall and without any supplemental watering at all (once established).
-This was a tall order to place on most plants and those selected certainly would have to drought tolerant plants.
+This was a tall order to place on most plants and those selected certainly would have to be drought tolerant plants.

 Agaves were becoming more and more popular in Australian gardens in recent times with Agave attenuata being a popular choice.
-The reason of course was simple, drought tolerant plants were becoming more of a necessity due to the drought so the decision to add a few Agaves to my front garden was an easy one indeed.
+The reason of course was simple, drought tolerant plants were becoming more of a necessity due to the drought so the decision to add a few agaves to my front garden was an easy one indeed.

 When it came to selecting them it wasn’t difficult at all as there were plenty to choose from and here are the ones that I selected (so far).